auth0/docs/articles/multifactor-authentication/custom.md

 ### Change the frequency of authentication requests

-In some scenarios you may want to avoid prompting for users for MFA each time they login from the same browser.
+In some scenarios you may want to avoid prompting the user for MFA each time they log in from the same browser.
 The default behavior is:

-- Users will be prompted for MFA every 30 days when provider : ‘google-authenticator’ or ‘duo’
+- The user will be prompted for MFA every 30 days when `provider` is set to `google-authenticator` or `duo`
-- Users will be able to decide if they want to skip MFA for the next 30 days when provider is set to other values.
+- The user will be able to decide if they want to skip MFA for the next 30 days when `provider` is set to other values.

 You can alter that behavior by using the ‘allowRememberBrowser’ property: